 Home Equity Line of Credit

 With a line of credit, you are in control.
 Use your line all at once or as you need it.
 You pay interest only on the money you use.
-And the interest may be tax deductible—check with your tax advisor.
-The First National Bank, with locations throughout Bucks County, offers home equity lines of credit at very competitive rates.
+And the interest may be tax-deductible—check with your tax advisor.
+With locations throughout Bucks County, The First offers home equity lines of credit at very competitive rates.

 There are times in life when you can plan on borrowing money, such as a child’s college tuition, a wedding or to expand your business, and then there are other times when a financial emergency strikes when you least expect it such as major car repairs, the roof leaking or a home heater breaking down.

 With a home equity line of credit from The First, you’ll sleep better knowing that you have money available for both planned expenses and at a moment’s notice for unexpected financial emergencies.

 - Once you apply for and are approved for a home equity line of credit, you’ll receive a set of checks which you can use over the next ten years whenever you need money or you may use The First’s Online Banking to transfer from your home equity line of credit to a checking account at The First.